-The basic sequence for RTSP programming is to set up a Table Pointer, and then perform a series of TBLWT instructions to load the buffers.
+The basic sequence for RTSP programming is to set up a Table Pointer, then do a series of TBLWT instructions to load the buffers.
 Programming is performed by setting the control bits in the NVMCON register.
 A total of 64 TBLWTL and TBLWTH instructions are required to load the instructions.